Wyoming Diminished Value Claims

 Meredith GMC, Inc. v.
 Garner, 328 P.2d 371 (Wyo.
 1958)

-The Wyoming Supreme Court cited with approval Restatement of Torts § 928, recognizing that when personal property is damaged but not totally destroyed, damages may include the difference in value before and after the injury or, at the plaintiff’s election, the reasonable cost of repair together with an allowance for any remaining loss in value after repairs are completed.
-This framework supports recovery for residual diminished value when repairs fail to fully restore market value.
+The Wyoming Supreme Court cited with approval Restatement of Torts § 928, recognizing that when personal property is damaged but not totally destroyed, damages may include the difference in value before and after the injury or, at the plaintiff's election, the reasonable cost of repair plus an allowance for any remaining loss in value once repairs are complete.
+That framework supports recovery for residual diminished value when repairs don't fully restore market value.

 Aetna Casualty & Surety Co. v.
 Langdon, 624 P.2d 240 (Wyo.
 1981)

-The court explained that Wyoming law allows damages to be calculated using either the cost of repairs method or the decrease in market value method, depending on the circumstances of the loss.
-The appropriate measure is determined by which method most accurately reflects the actual economic loss suffered.
-When repairs alone do not fully compensate for the loss, diminished value may be included as part of the damage calculation.
+The court explained that Wyoming law allows damages to be calculated using either the cost-of-repairs method or the decrease-in-market-value method, depending on the circumstances of the loss — whichever most accurately reflects the actual economic loss suffered.
+When repairs alone don't fully compensate the owner, diminished value can be folded into the damage calculation.

 Reposa v.
 Buhler, 770 P.2d 235 (Wyo.
 1989)

-The Wyoming Supreme Court held that the proper measure of damages for injury to personal property is the loss in market value, and that damages must be proven with a reasonable degree of certainty.
-While exact precision is not required, speculative or conjectural damages are not recoverable.
-This standard permits recovery for diminished value when credible evidence establishes a post repair loss in market value.
+The Wyoming Supreme Court held that the proper measure of damages for injury to personal property is the loss in market value, and that damages must be proven with a reasonable degree of certainty — not exact precision, but not speculation either.
+That standard permits recovery for diminished value whenever credible evidence establishes a post-repair loss in market value.

 Yes.
 Wyoming allows third party diminished value claims when another driver is responsible for the accident.

-Can I pursue diminished value against my own insurance in Wyoming?
+• Can I file diminished value against my own policy?

-There is no required state formula.
-Market comparison analysis of similar vehicles is commonly used to determine measurable resale impact.
+There's no required state formula.
+A market comparison of similar vehicles is the standard method for showing measurable resale impact.

 Wyoming generally allows four years for property damage claims.

-Yes, but insurers typically require documentation showing measurable market loss before offering compensation.
+Not usually.
+Insurers typically want documentation showing measurable market loss before offering compensation.